TimvanSteenbergen/docs/content/en/docs/refguide/modeling/resources/regular-expressions.md

 * The first character is a digit in the range 1 to 9
 * The second, third and fourth characters are digits in the range 0 to 9
+* The next two characters are not SA, SD or SS in any upper- or lowercase combination.
+These SA, SD and SS combination are not used in Dutch postcodes.
 * The last two characters are letters, as expressed by the last two subexpression [A-Za-z], which indicate that the last two characters should be in the range A-Z or the range a-z
 * Between the digits and the letters there can be a space, as expressed by the subexpression which consists of a space and a question mark; the question mark indicates that the space is optional